SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/CollectionTypes.md

 ```

 Both approaches produce the same result.
-However, the empty array literal (`[]`) is the preferred way to
+However,
-initialize an empty array because it is more concise and aligns with
+an empty array literal is shorter and usually easier to read.
-the style guidelines used throughout this guide.

 In both cases, you can use the empty array literal (`[]`) to
 reassign an empty array to an existing variable: